DannyJN105/Remember-Me-SEI/README.md

 - Technologies Used: HTML, CSS, JavaScript

+# User Stories
-As a user, I want the ability to...
+-As a user, I want the ability to...
 -Press Start
 -See countdown begin
 -Select a card